 Call for Participation/Talks: Anyone interested in attending is kindly requested to notify Bob Rosebrugh (contact information below).
 Please let us know by May 10th.
 If you wish to give a talk, please also send a title and short abstract.We particularly encourage graduate students to attend FMCS and to present their work.
 Some limited funding toward accommodation and travel expenses is available to support graduate students who attend FMCS.
 To apply for this funding you should contact Geoff Cruttwell (contact information below).

 Registration: Registration will take place on site.
-The registration fee will be $80 (Canadian, to be paid in cash) per person, and there is a reduced rate of $40 for graduate students, postdocs and retired faculty without a grant.
+The registration fee will be $80 (Canadian, to be paid in cash) per person, and there is a reduced rate of $40 for students, postdocs and retired faculty without a grant.

-Schedule of talks: TBA
+Abstracts and schedule of talks: TBA

 Accommodation: We have reserved blocks of rooms in: